ensisoft/detonator/BUILDING.md

 ## Getting Started 👈

 > [!TIP]
+> If you're new to software development I suggest you immediately give up
+> and look for a better, saner, less frustrating career.
+If you're still
+> foolish and stubborn enough to actually try to work with modern software,
+> tools, technologies and stacks then proceed but remember to keep the blood
+> pressure pills nearby.
+This TRASH is always producing useless busy work
+> that has NO meaning or value, only pain and frustration.
+> Don't say I did not warn you!

+> [!TIP]
 > The build process assumes some familiarity with building C++ based projects using
 > toolchains and tools such as GCC, MSVS, Emscripten💩 and CMake.
+Combined these
+> tools are total utter garbage and if you ever get stuff to build 6 months later
+> something has changed and it's broken again.

-> [!TIP]
+> [!WARNING]
-> You'll need to have Qt5 in order to build the Editor.
+> You'll need to Qt5 in order to build the Editor.
+Qt company uses dark patterns
+> to try to trick you to purchase the paid version.
+Be careful!

 > [!IMPORTANT]
 > CMake 4x is not supported but you MUST have CMake 3.x
-> A known working CMake version is 3.31.6
+> A known working CMake version is 3.31.6.
+These fools always break this.
+> A common characteristics of a solid good quality tool is that it *just works*.
+> CMake isn't it.

 ### Build Steps:
 1. First build the engine and editor for your target platform.